nrennie/nrennie.rbind.io/content/blog/2023-03-16-scraping-london-marathon-data-with-rvest/index.md

 ### Final thoughts

 I hope this blog post has convinced you that scraping data from a website does need to be as difficult as it sounds, and that it's a better option that copying and pasting!
 The code, data, data dictionary, and a few exploratory plots can be found on [GitHub](https://github.com/nrennie/LondonMarathon).

+If you need to interact with the website you're scraping in some way e.g. inputting log in details, or clicking on buttons to select data, you'll likely find [{RSelenium}](https://docs.ropensci.org/RSelenium/) a very useful package!
+This [blog post](http://brooksandrew.github.io/simpleblog/articles/scraping-with-selenium/) from [Andrew Brooks](https://github.com/brooksandrew) on how to use {RSelenium} for web scraping gives a short introduction.

 The background photo in the cover image of this blog post is from [Benjamin Davies](https://unsplash.com/@bendavisual) on [Unsplash](https://unsplash.com/photos/Oja2ty_9ZLM).